Sirin-Documentation/sirin-documentation.github.io/docs/copyfiles.md

 - Copy the server files into your Server folder  (Replace any files that already exist)
 - Copy the client files into your client folder  (Replace any files that already exist)

+#
+# Remove Login and Account Servers
+> Sirin uses its own login and account system

+Original Account and Login servers are no longer used and can be removed
+> With Sirin you need to only launch the ZoneServer and your server is running

+Account management can be done directly in the server console [Account Creation](accountcreate.md)

+#
 # Launch the Server Console
-Startup the server console by running the `ZoneServer.exe`
+Startup the server console by running the `ZoneServer.exe` \
+You will get an error informing you to create your server password salts _this is normal_

 ```server console
 ====================================================